beritani/sockshuffle/README.md

 ## WireGuard Proxies

-Using the [wireproxy](https://github.com/pufferffish/wireproxy) you can host a SOCKS5 proxy using docker that routes traffic through a WireGuard connections.
+Using the [wireproxy](https://github.com/pufferffish/wireproxy) you can host a SOCKS5 proxy using docker that routes traffic through WireGuard connections.

 ```conf
 # configs/wg0.conf